davidchesnut/sp-dev-docs/docs/add-ins/authorization-and-authentication-of-sharepoint-add-ins.md

-For more information about authorization policies and how they work, see  [Add-in authorization policy types in SharePoint 2013](add-in-authorization-policy-types-in-sharepoint-2013.md).
+For more information about authorization policies and how they work, see  [Add-in authorization policy types in SharePoint](add-in-authorization-policy-types-in-sharepoint.md).